Xiaolu Guo: Films

 Guo's 2011 fiction feature, UFO in Her Eyes, is a cinematic adaptation of her novel of the same title.
 The film stars Chinese actress Shi Ke and German cult figure Udo Kier and is a political metaphor recounted through the transformation that befalls a small Chinese village after an alleged UFO sighting.
 Inspired by Soviet cinema, Xiaolu Guo dedicated this film to Soy Cuba, a banned 1964 Soviet-Cuban film directed by Mikhail Kalatozov.
 It received the Public Award at the Milan 3-Continental Film Festival 2013.

 Guo's 2013 film, Late at Night, Voices of Ordinary Madness, focuses on Britain's underclass society, each fighting their ground in their own way.
 It is the second part of Guo's Tomorrow trilogy, continued after her documentary Once Upon a Time Proletarian.
 It premiered at the 57th BFI London Film Festival 2013 and the Rotterdam Film Festival 2014, and was exhibited at the National Gallery of Art in Washington, DC.

 Guo's 2018 documentary feature film, Five Men and a Caravaggio, is inspired by Walter Benjamin's landmark essay "The Work of Art in the Age of Mechanical Reproduction" (1936).
 It premiered at the BFI London Film Festival 2018 and the Athens Avant-Garde Film Festival in Greece, 2018.

 In 2020, Guo collaborated with the American Vietnamese filmmaker Trinh T. Minh-ha on Trinh's new film What About China?.

+Her 2025 documentary Three Ways of Returning (in collabaration with Andrea Luka Zimmerman and Mania Akbari) was premiered at the Rotterdam Film Festival 2026.